Search Through Time

 Why This Matters

 "We didn't make a bad decision.
 We made the best decision with what we knew.
-Here's the proof."
+Here's the proof.
+And here's exactly when and why our thinking changed."

-Your memories aren't just searchable.
-They're time-stamped, version-controlled, and historically accurate.
+Your memories are time-stamped, version-controlled, and historically accurate.

 Next Steps